truzo/tomango-2018/site/content/creates/online-marketing/_index.md

 ---
 title: Digital Marketing
 image: images/creates/marketing.jpg
+description: By finding the most effective mix for you, we'll make sure you send out the right message, in the right place, at the right time.
 ---

 **A good digital marketing strategy gets your business found online by the right people.**